jankaltoun/lamstagram-workshop/Guide/Guide.md

 Start by adding your `FeedView` into your `MainView` (replace the `Text`) so that it gets displayed.
 Provide `nil` as the `user` parameter's value.

-Typically you would use `List` view (an equivalent of `UITableview`) for this but currently there is no way of removing the separators (before iOS 15).
+Typically you would use `List` view (an equivalent of `UITableview`) for this but currently there is no way of removing the separators before iOS 15 and in general using `List` still has many limitations.
 Instead we will use a `ScrollView` with a `LazyVStack` while iterating over our content.

 Let's add a [ScrollView](https://developer.apple.com/documentation/swiftui/scrollview) as the the contents of the `body` (replacing the `Text`).
 If you don't specify axes in its initializer it will default to vertical scrolling.